Moatfield Ossuary: Health of the Moatfield people

 The health consequences of a diet as high in maize consumption that was seen in the later years of the ossuary, typically show anemia visible in skeletal remains due to deficiencies in amino acids such as lysine and tryptophan.
 Additionally, low quantities of metals such as zinc form this diet also lead to delayed skeletal development.
 Surprisingly however, these pathologies were not observed on the remains of the Moatfield individuals.
 The most likely explanation for this is the consumption of fish from Lake Ontario and local streams that were identified in the faunal collection of the site.

 The dental analysis for the Moatfield population focused on patterns of caries (cavities), abscessing, wear, and antemortem tooth loss.
 Dental analysis was divided into two study collections due to the disarticulated nature of the remains: maxillary specimens and mandibular specimens.
 The general patterns observed evidenced greater caries and antemortem loss in the mandibular collection, and more abscessing in the maxillary collection.
 Caries were found to be significantly lower in women, with an increase in caries corresponding to an increase in age.
 Men evidenced a higher number in caries with no discernible changes related to age.
 Attrition was found to be moderate.
 Abscessing quantification is ambiguous at best as it does not adequately account for areas of antemortem tooth loss.

-Factors contributing to poor dental health among the Moatflied include: no evidence of dental hygiene; low fluoride content in local soils; high starch (maize) consumption that adheres to teeth.
+Factors contributing to poor dental health among the Moatfield include: no evidence of dental hygiene; low fluoride content in local soils; high starch (maize) consumption that adheres to teeth.

 No analysis of other factors including ritual removal of teeth, use of teeth as a tool for activities such as hide work was noted.
 It is unclear if no evidence was found or if time constraints precluded this type of analysis.

 Part of the skeletal analysis included findings of maxillary sinusitis.
 Approximately 60% of the remains recovered from the Moatfield ossuary exhibited skeletal pathology consistent with maxillary sinusitis.
 Although not all cases of this pathology will leave evidence on bone, the results do provide a significant indicator of living conditions and overall health of the population.
 The predominance of individuals under the age of 12 showed minimal symptoms, however after reaching adulthood prevalence increases and remains high throughout all age groups.

 The primary factors attributed to this pathology are typically diet and living conditions.
 The present studies attribute the Moatfield population to living conditions, specifically smoke inhalation from closed quarters within longhouses.
 The maxillary sinusitis as evidenced by the amount of lesions and remodelling on bone are suggestive of chronic infections.
 Though not generally of cause of death on its own, the prevalence of maxillary sinusitis did predispose the Moatfield inhabitants to other respiratory infections such as tuberculosis, which was found to be a common cause of death.